afkhawaja/amorphos/docs/Getting_Started_AWS_F1.md

 ## Source code setup

-To simplify the rest of this guide, let's set an environment variable to the top level directory (most likely /home/centos/src/project_data/ on AWS CentOS machines) where you have the aws-fpga repository checked out
+To simplify the rest of this guide, let's set an environment variable to the top level directory (most likely /home/centos/src/project_data/aws-fpga on AWS CentOS machines) where you have the aws-fpga repository checked out

 ```
-export AWS_FPGA_DIR=/home/centos/src/project_data
+export AWS_FPGA_DIR=/home/centos/src/project_data/aws-fpga
 ```

-We will now clone this repository at the same level.
+We will now clone this repository in the parent directory of that repo and set an environment variable to track it.

 ```
-cd $AWS_FPGA_DIR
+cd $AWS_FPGA_DIR/..
 git clone https://github.com/afkhawaja/amorphos.git
+export AOS_DIR=$AWS_FPGA_DIR/../amorphos
 ```

 Now you should have aws-fpga and amorphos directories checked out at the same level.